fisnikcanaj1/laravel-proj/readme.md

 # Laravel RESTful Application

 A Restful API Application built on Laravel Framework.
-When running this application a command line runner will be excetuted in order to populate the in-memory SQL database with entries from a JSON file.
+When running this application a command line runner will be excetuted in order to populate the MySQL database with entries from a JSON file.
 The resource of RESTful API is **Products**, which will response JSON structure data based on endpoints.

 Laravel is accessible, yet powerful, providing tools needed for large, robust applications.